vkilicaslan/iyzipay/README.md

 **This payment gateway requires cURL and OpenSSL.**

-NOTE: This module was created ny Bekir Dag, modified by Tolga Ozses and Volkan Kilicaslan.
+NOTE: This module was created by Bekir Dag, modified by Tolga Ozses and Volkan Kilicaslan.